 Evaluation of care providers who attended the workshops found that:

 - 89% of attendees were very satisfied that the workshops had refreshed/raised awareness

 - 89% of attendees were very satisfied with the practical advice provided

 When asked: what parts of the training did you feel were the most useful to you and why?
 Attendees’ responses included:

-When asked: What 3 things from the session today will you take back to your service?
+When asked: What key messages from the session today will you take back to your service?
 Attendees’ responses at the pharmacist session reported:

 - How we can support care homes.

 The team have a checklist set out by medicines optimisation in order to assess on continued alignment with the NICE guideline.
 One of the questions on the Medication Audit checklist which is undertaken at each quality review is around the home’s checklist being NICE compliant.
 Through this work, the team have observed revisions to local medicines management policies in a positive direction.
 Of the homes who had their Quality Review prior to the workshops, the rate of homes who were ‘NICE compliant’ was 65%, and after the workshops the rate was 76%.
 It should be noted that there is some variation in the cohort of homes reviewed pre and post-workshops.
 The results are indicative.